etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_create_a_page_in_Etendo_documentation.md

 ### Images

-In order to add images to the page, remember to upload the image to the **assets** folder with the corresponding specific location.
+In order to add images to the documentation, remember to upload the image to the **assets** folder with the corresponding specific location.

 For example, if the image location is `Documentation`>`Section 1`>`New Page`, the location of the image should be: